 It’s an enclosed half moon – shape breaded pastry filled with some kind of white sauce and minced shrimp.
 The first time I tried, I think I was crying. lol Too good to be true!

 Talking about pastries, I cannot forget to talk about Pastel de Nata aka egg tart.
 This is one of the most amazing desserts invented!
 The first time I tried this was in Macau.
-Honestly, when I heard that it’s originally from Portugal, I was so excited.
+Honestly, when I heard that it’s originally from Portugal, I was so excited and couldn’t stop telling myself that I have to try this here, in Portugal, in Lisbon!

 We actually wanted to try it at Pastéis de Belém, where Nata was originated.
 But the queue was wayyyyy too long, and we didn’t want to lose our hours in the beautiful city, so we decided we will come back next time.